binary-com/daily-report/_posts/en/2018-06-21-Aussie-Extends-Losses-21-jun-18.md

 The US dollar has extended its winning run despite trade war worries.
 This has continued to force the dollar pairs ever lower.
 The AUD/USD is extending its losing run on the week, off by over 1%, though not as far as the NZD/USD which is off by 1.50% this week.

 The GBP/USD is making a 2018 low this morning, having lost 8.4% since the start of the year.
-The EUR/USD is also off, but is so far holding above the highs.
+The EUR/USD is also off, but is so far holding above the lows.
 The EUR/GBP is unchanged this morning after slipping below 0.8800 yesterday.

-The Canadian dollar continues to suffer, with the USD/ CAD continuing to make fresh 2018 highs despite oil prices remaining within a stretch of the highs.
+The Canadian dollar continues to suffer, with the USD/CAD continuing to make fresh 2018 highs despite oil prices remaining within a stretch of the highs.

 The USD/CHF is also back on the rise, heading back to the parity level for the first time since the beginning of May.